omerpak/im-learning-python/README.md

 i hope these codes can help you and me :) hope you will learn something

-"The person who taught me a letter I will be slave of him for 40 years
+"The person who taught me a letter I will be slave of him for 40 years"